ElenaShe000/MARCS/README.md

 Beck et al., 2018: maps of climate classification are estimated from

-The SYNOP data for a number of the hydrological and meteorological parameters including the precipitation, air temperature, wind speed and directions,  ... snow depth, wind speed, relaive humidity, .... ) daily values at sites:
+The SYNOP data for a number of the hydrological and meteorological parameters including the precipitation, air temperature, wind speed and directions,  ... atmospheric pressure,  relaive humidity, .... ) daily values at sites:

 1. the Global Historical Climatology Network-Daily (GHCN-D) database (latest records 2020): Menne, M.J., I. Durre, R.S.
 Vose, B.E.
 Gleason, and T.G.
 Houston, 2012:  An overview of the Global Historical Climatology Network-Daily Database.
 Journal of Atmospheric and Oceanic Technology, 29, 897-910, doi:10.1175/JTECH-D-11-00103.1.